 Cellars

 Repair category -

-Notes None.
+Notes N/a.

+Electricity

+Repair category 1

-Electricity Repair category 2 Notes Sections of the electrical installation are of an older style.
-It is good practice to have the system checked and upgraded in accordance with current standard and codes of practice by a qualified electrician.
-It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1 January 2005 The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
+Notes It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1 January 2005 The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations and codes of practice.